5 Healthcare Technology Trends to Watch in 2020

-This past decade experienced a tremendous digital transformation, with one of the most significant healthcare technology trends centered on data and its increasingly vital role in everything from informing diagnoses and improving the patient experience, to driving greater operational efficiencies and informing strategies to improve clinical quality and patient outcomes, to guiding approaches to maximize financial performance.
+This past decade experienced a tremendous digital transformation, with one of the most significant healthcare technology trends centered on data and its increasingly vital role in everything from informing diagnoses and improving the patient experience, to driving greater operational efficiencies and informing strategies to improve clinical quality outcomes, to guiding approaches to improved economics for healthcare constituents.

-While it continues to frustrate most that the healthcare industry’s technological advances still lag behind many other industries, innovative efforts to address the connectivity/interoperability challenge are progressing, with government entities and industry consortiums like the CARIN Alliance, Da Vinci and The Sequoia Project paving the way and teaming up to address hurdles that have traditionally impeded progress in this area, including those around data standards, authentication, person identity matching and more.
-On the regulatory front, proposals by CMS and the Office of the National Coordinator for Health IT to advance and enable nationwide exchange of electronic health information across traditionally unconnected health information networks are aligned with market forces and reflect industry trends.
-In 2020, the industry can expect to see continued, collaborative advancements, though the transformation is likely to remain slow.
+While the healthcare industry’s technological advances still lag behind many other industries, innovative efforts to address the connectivity/interoperability challenge are progressing, with government entities and industry consortiums like the CARIN Alliance, Da Vinci and The Sequoia Project paving the way and teaming up to address hurdles that have traditionally impeded progress in this area, including those around data standards, authentication, person identity matching and more.

 “Standardization efforts like Fast Healthcare Interoperability Resources, FHIR, are hugely important to the ongoing industry effort of breaking down data silos and democratizing access to health data across providers and patients.” – Dr. Tashfeen Ekram, MedCity News

-Among the efforts underway to enhance interoperability and connectively across the healthcare ecosystem, government and industry stakeholders alike are moving ahead in the adoption of HL7 FHIR® (Fast Healthcare Interoperability Resources) data standards to support seamless, on-demand API-driven information exchange across the industry.
-As one of the fastest growing capabilities to standardize healthcare data exchange, there is growing consensus that HL7 FHIR® is providing greater opportunities for data sharing across the care continuum and enabling organizations to leverage their existing systems to improve care delivery and patient outcomes.
-Moving forward in 2020 and beyond, healthcare organizations seeking to leverage FHIR® models will need to address a range of strategic and technical considerations to ensure the development of innovative, foundational internal infrastructures that will help them achieve true interoperability and integration within – and across – the healthcare ecosystem.
+The CMS Interoperability and Patient Access Rule requires CMS-regulated payers to implement and maintain a secure API using HL7 FHIR® (Fast Healthcare Interoperability Resources) data standards to support seamless, on-demand API-driven information exchange across the industry.
+As one of the fastest growing capabilities to standardize healthcare data exchange, HL7 FHIR® facilitates data sharing across the care continuum and enables organizations to leverage their existing systems to improve care delivery and patient outcomes.
+Moving forward in 2020 and beyond, healthcare organizations will need to address a range of strategic and technical considerations to ensure the development of innovative, foundational internal infrastructures that will help them achieve true interoperability and integration within – and across – the healthcare ecosystem.

-Of all healthcare technology trends centered on delivering high-quality, patient-centered care, use of social determinants of health (SDOH, or SDH) data is perhaps one of the most discussed of 2019, and we expect that to continue into 2020.
-We now know that overall health outcomes are impacted more by SDOH than medical care determinants.
-In fact, Forbes research suggests that medical care accounts for 10 to 20 percent of health outcomes, while SDOH – including demographics, environment and socioeconomic factors – account for the remaining 80 to 90 percent.
-The ability to identify high-risk patients and understand what non-medical supplemental resources to use for which patients is crucial to improving overall outcomes help organizations meet increasingly high-quality standards.
+With overall health outcomes impacted more by SDOH – including demographics, environment and socioeconomic factors – accounting for 80 to 90 percent of health outcomes, the ability to identify high-risk patients and understand what non-medical supplemental resources to use for which patients is crucial to improving overall outcomes and helping organizations meet increasingly high-quality standards.
 Frost & Sullivan analysts predict that by the end of the year, 40 percent of health systems and payers will be using SDOH data for risk assessments, patient engagement and operational decisions.

 “57% [of patients] have a moderate to high risk for financial insecurity, isolation, housing insecurity, transportation and food insecurity, among others.
 We believe proactively engaging the right patients based on their social determinant of health can improve health outcomes and help healthcare organizations meet quality standards.” – Kamaljit Behera, Analyst, Frost & Sullivan